 Spain Cover Letter Writing Guide

 Working abroad sounds like an adventure to many people.
-However, job search in Spain needs more than just the obvious Spain CV with Spain cover letter writing and translation - it requires thorough preparation.
+However, a job search in Spain needs more than just the obvious Spain CV with Spain cover letter writing and translation - it requires thorough preparation.
 You will experience problems that probably did not even cross your mind when you decided to seek jobs in Spain.

-Do not take to lightly the huge influence the Spain cover letter can have on the success of your adventure!
+Do not take to lightly the huge influence of employment in Spain can have on the success of your adventure!
 For example, you will face issues related to the different immigration rules and practices, strange job application procedures, unusual selection trends and exotic management culture.

-When applying for a work in Spain, you may use either Spanish, French or other foreign language, depending on the company and your fluency.
+When applying for work in Spain, you may use either Spanish, French or other foreign languages, depending on the company and your fluency.
 Stick to one language once chosen.
-However, you need to accept that not knowing the Spanish language will put you at real disadvantage from the local job seekers.
-The basic knowledge of the Spanish is considered necessary to cope with daily office life and life outside work.
+However, you need to accept that not knowing the Spanish language will put you at a real disadvantage from the local job seekers.
+The basic knowledge of Spanish is considered necessary to cope with daily office life and life outside work.

 Take the time to research every employer's organization and customize your Spain cover letter to fit the position.
 Personalize each letter with a real person’s name.
-Such personalization would increase retention of your application.
+Such personalization would increase the retention of your application.

 Under most circumstances, a cover letter is used as an introduction and should accompany your CV, whether e-mailed, posted on a job site, mailed or hand-delivered to an employer.